 Each week the House Captains collect the housepoints from the classrooms and calculate the totals.
 The totals are revealed in the Friday assembly.
-The children get very excited to see how much money they have raised (through their hard work!) for the charity we are currently supporting.

-This year we have revamped our team names.
+Last year we have revamped our team names.
 The children voted for their favourite scientist, explorer, activitist and leader: